Inside Sri Lanka

 There’s time for one last breakfast spread at the hotel before your group goes its separate ways.
 It’s been an adventure, that’s for sure.
 Wherever life takes you next, we know you’ll fly out of Sri Lanka fuelled by new friendships, great food and a lifetime of memories.

-From its stunning beach views to a huge pool overlooking the Indian Ocean and a spa with ancient healing treatments, this hotel is all about luxury beachside living.
+From its stunning beach views to a huge pool overlooking the Indian Ocean and a spa with ancient healing treatments, this hotel is all about beachside living.
 Rooms come with sea views, private balconies, rain showers and pampering toiletries.

 - Which airport do I need to fly in and out of?
 Plus airport code